 Why does my churn rate keep going up?

 A steady increase in your customer churn could indicate a problem.
-Perhaps you have a defective product or poor customer service.
+Perhaps you have a defective product or skills gap in customer service.
 It could simply be that your service is not as effective as the competition.
 Identifying these shortcomings early could help you to retain the majority of your customers.

 Is churn the same as attrition?